NLO Merging

 This choice of weights already incorporates the fact that we have implemented the "inclusive scheme" of [Lon13], meaning that the "explicit phase space subtractions" of NL3 are (partially) included though these weights.

 To ensure that the NLO inclusive cross section is unchanged, UNLOPS further requires the introduction of another sample.
 If POWHEG NLO events with one or more jets are included, it is necessary to subtract these samples in an integrated form.
-In main88.cc, this is done by setting the following flag.
+In UNLOPS, this is done by setting the following flag.

 flag Merging:doUNLOPSSubtNLO (default = off)